How I landed my first job

 - Behavioral: What if the stakeholders don't like your proposed technical solution?

-Tom called back again a few days later and asked why I didn't get back to him.
-I told him the offer was way too low and frankly kind of insulting!
-I told him I appreciated his professionalism throughout the negotiation process and called it a day.
+Tom called back a few days later and asked why I didn't get back to him.
+I told him the offer was way too low and, frankly, kind of insulting!
+I told him I appreciated his professionalism throughout the negotiation and called it a day.

 The next day, he reached out to me, saying they updated their offer: $70k.
 Okay, now that's a better offer.
 Unfortunately, I was still negotiating other offers and told him that the number wouldn't move the needle but that I appreciated the updated offer.